godfreybrew/SecurityAura/README.md

 ### Content Disarm & Reconstruct

 - [DocBleach](https://github.com/docbleach/DocBleach) - An open-source Content Disarm & Reconstruct software sanitizing Office, PDF and RTF Documents.

+### Configuration Management

+- [Fleet device management](https://github.com/fleetdm/fleet) - Fleet is the lightweight, programmable telemetry platform for servers and workstations.
+Get comprehensive, customizable data from all your devices and operating systems.
+- [Rudder](http://www.rudder-project.org/) - Rudder is an easy to use, web-driven, role-based solution for IT Infrastructure Automation & Compliance.
+Automate common system administration tasks (installation, configuration); Enforce configuration over time (configuring once is good, ensuring that configuration is valid and automatically fixing it is better); Inventory of all managed nodes; Web interface to configure and manage nodes and their configuration; Compliance reporting, by configuration and/or by node.